Last Updated on March 17, 2021 by

 Advantage

-If an offensive team still has the possession of the ball after one of its player is fouled, the referee allows the play to continue since the offensive team has a good attack going.
-However, if the play is interrupted few seconds after the foul, the referee will then recall the foul.
+If an offensive team still has possession of the ball after one of its players is fouled, the referee allows the play to continue since the offensive team has a good attack going.
+However, if the play is interrupted a few seconds after the foul, the referee will then recall the foul.

 Area Chica